hyperledger/besu-docs/docs/public-networks/how-to/use-pow/mining.md

 - [`miner_stop`](../../reference/api/index.md#miner_stop-deprecated) to stop mining.
 - [`eth_mining`](../../reference/api/index.md#eth_mining-deprecated) to determine whether the client is actively mining new blocks.
 - [`eth_getMinerDataByBlockHash`](../../reference/api/index.md#eth_getminerdatabyblockhash-deprecated) and [`eth_getMinerDataByBlockNumber`](../../reference/api/index.md#eth_getminerdatabyblocknumber) to get the miner data for a specified block.
-- [`eth_hashrate`](../../reference/api/index.md#eth_hashrate-deprecated) to get the number of hashes per second with which the node is mining.
-Not supported for GPU mining.
-- [`eth_getWork`](../../reference/api/index.md#eth_getwork-deprecated) to get the hash of the current block, the seed hash, and the target boundary condition.
-Only used when using the `getwork` scheme.
-- [`eth_submitWork`](../../reference/api/index.md#eth_submitwork-deprecated) to submit the PoW solution.
-Only used when using the `getwork` scheme.

 ## Troubleshoot